On a combinatorial classification of fine compactified universal Jacobians: Fine Compactified Universal Jacobians

 Analogously to the previous examples, this can be trivially extended to any $n\geq2$. \end{example}

-Finally, the following example shows that if the genus is at least $4$, then universal Jacobians whose fibres are not all classical always exist as long as there is at least $1$ marked point.
+Finally, the following example shows that if the genus is at least $4$, then universal Jacobians that are non semi-classical always exist as long as there is at least $1$ marked point.

 \begin{example} For any $g\geq4$, we show that there exists a fine compactified universal Jacobian over $\overline{\M}_{g,1}$ whose fibres are not all classically polarised.

 Let $\m$ be the degree $g+1$ universal stability condition of type $(g,1)$ defined as follows: